CaioRecife/desktop/README.pt-BR.md

  - [Windows](https://central.github.com/deployments/desktop/desktop/latest/win32)
  - [Windows machine-wide install](https://central.github.com/deployments/desktop/desktop/latest/win32?format=msi)

-Você pode baixar
+Você pode instalar ao lado do seu Atual GitHub Desktop
-You can install this alongside your existing GitHub Desktop for Mac or GitHub Desktop for Windows application.

 **NOTE**: there is no current migration path to import your existing repositories into the new application - you can drag-and-drop your repositories